ibm-watson-iot/iot-java/README.md

 Samples
 -------------------------------------------------------------------------------
-In order to search & find the samples easily, we moved the samples to corresponding repositories and
+You can find samples in each of the corresponding repositories as follows:

 * [Device samples] (https://github.com/ibm-messaging/iot-device-samples) - Repository contains all device (also device management) related samples in different programming languages.
 Information and instructions regarding the use of these samples can be found in their respective directories.
 * [Gateway Samples] (https://github.com/ibm-messaging/iot-gateway-samples) - Repository contains all Gateway (also gateway management) related samples in different programming languages.